mamunmaziz/mamunmaziz.github.io/_posts/2022-12-12-MYSQL Examples.md

 | 2022-01-28 | 8       | 1          | 2022-01-28       | 8       | 1         |

-From abopve We will select only visit_date column, num_visits column & replace null num_trans by 0.
+From above We will select only visit_date column, num_visits column & replace null num_trans by 0.

 ```sql
 SELECT visit_date,